solkim-83/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
+* 2a.
 The description and/or date time is missing.

     * 2a1.
-AddressBook shows an error message.
+Athena shows an error message.

       Use case ends.

-* 1a.
+* 3a.
 The date time format is not accepted.

     * 3a1.
-AddressBook shows an error message.
+Athena shows an error message.

       Use case ends.